pkhabazi/matthiaslischka.at/_posts/2020-05-26-Revisiting-The-Agile-Principles.md

 **Working software is progress**
 - Functional valuable features delivered and customer satisfaction is true progress.
+- Other things can be measured and evaluated but at the end of the day that's what counts.

  > #8 Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.